ashishb-devops/Jenkins-EndtoEnd-CICD-pipeline/README.md

 ![Screenshot 2023-03-28 at 9 38 09 PM](https://user-images.githubusercontent.com/43399466/228301952-abc02ca2-9942-4a67-8293-f76647b6f9d8.png)

 ## ✅ Summary:
+This is a simple Sprint Boot based Java application that can be built using Maven.
+Sprint Boot dependencies are handled using the pom.xml at the root directory of the repository.

 In this project, CI part is handled by Jenkins, CD part is handled by Argo CD.
 Once the development team develops a java application, we will go head and trigger the jenkins pipeline, which will checkout the code from configured git repo.
 After that build and test of the application is done using Maven (For build and test purpose used a separate docker image which is build using JRE 17 and maven), Static code Analysis is done by SonarQube (configured locally on EC2 instance).
 Docker image is stored in personal Docker Hub registry, which will used as docker agent in pipeline.
 Once the static code analysis is done, application image will be built and uploaded to Docker hub.
 This ends our CI part.